josenbach/ML_Diabetes/README.md

 - Target variable: HgA1c level (A1Cresult) was converted from 4 values (none, normal, >7, >8) to 2 values (≤ 7 or > 7)*
 *HgA1c level–normal (less than or equal to 7%) or high (greater than 7%)

-•	Additional columns removed in an attempt to improve accuracy score o	Diabetic medications – the type of diabetic medications patients are taking might not have an effect on A1c levels
+- Additional columns removed in an attempt to improve accuracy score
+  - Diabetic medications – the type of diabetic medications patients are taking might not have an effect on A1c levels

 **Description of how data was split into training and testing sets**
 - Training set at 70%, testing set at 30%